 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-A surprise tender result early in 2005 was the award of two routes from London United to National Car Parks (of all people!).
-27 Dart SLF/Pointer 2s have been obtained to work the routes, and a new base has been established in Twickenham Trading Estate, large enough to double the fleet size.
+A surprise tender result early in 2005 was the award of routes 33 and 419 from London United to National Car Parks (of all people!).
+27 Dart SLF/Pointer 2s were obtained to work the routes, and a new base was established in Twickenham Trading Estate.
 (Rumours that the buses would be parked overnight in one of the firm’s car parks proved unfounded!)
-Many of the managers are ex-London United employees.
+Many of the managers were ex-London United employees.
+The buses were very similar to those previously used by London United, but were painted in allover red, and rather unimaginatively given the class code NCP.

-As can be seen the route now terminates at Fulwell, Stanley Road; previously it ran on round the corner to terminate in London United’s Fulwell garage forecourt, from where it was operated, but the change of operator meant a new terminus was needed, and closure of a former staff club located at the front of Travel London’s premises on land owned by TfL provided the perfect opportunity.
-It is to be hoped that the shortened route will also help the reliability of a route that has been performing quite badly for some time.
+As can be seen, the route now terminates at Fulwell, Stanley Road; previously it ran on round the corner to terminate in London United’s Fulwell garage forecourt, from where it was operated, but the change of operator meant a new terminus was needed, and closure of a former staff club located at the front of Travel London’s premises on land owned by TfL provided the perfect opportunity.
+The shortened route also helped the reliability of the route, which had been performing quite badly for some time.

 Low route numbers in London usually mean that a route has at least its origins in central London.
 The 33 is no exception, having been a Richmond – Aldwych service, operated by Mortlake and Twickenham garages, except on Sundays when the route was extended to Old Ford and operation shared between Clay Hall (Old Ford) and Middle Row (Kensington).
 There were also extensions at Summer weekends to Hampton Court.
 However, the section east of Hammersmith largely duplicated routes 73 and 9, and therefore from March 1937 the route was cut back to terminate at Brook Green, Hammersmith.
 By way of consolation, the 33 was extended from Richmond to Hounslow via Twickenham and Whitton, replacing route 27, and Hounslow garage became the main operator.
 Route 27 was reduced to run on Sundays only, and indeed on that day of the week the 33 was withdrawn.